I’m a Senior Research Fellow in the Institute of Educational Technology at The Open University (OU).

 I joined the OU in 2009 in the final stages of my Ph.D.
 By training I am a philosopher (analytic & continental) and educational technologist.
 My main research focus is open education.
 I lead several research strands with the Open Education Research Hub where since 2012 we have focused on providing an evidence base for the impact of OER and building research capacity globally.
+Most recently I lead the research outputs for the Global OER Graduate Network and the innovation work of the European Network for Catalysing Open Resources in Education (ENCORE+).

 My current research interests are in the use and evaluation of technology systems for learning and behavioural change; theoretical frameworks for learning and innovation; ethics; technology as a route to social justice; and generally in empowering people and what that means.